OrbitChain: Orchestrating In-orbit Real-time Analytics of Earth Observation Data: Abstract

 \section{Abstract}

-Earth observation analytics have the potential to serve many time-sensitive applications.
-However, due to limited bandwidth and duration of ground-satellite connections, it takes hours or even days to download and analyze data from existing Earth observation satellites, making real-time demands like timely disaster response impossible.
-Toward real-time analytics, we introduce {\oursol}, a collaborative analytics framework that orchestrates computational resources across multiple satellites in an Earth observation constellation. {\oursol} decomposes analytics applications into microservices and allocates computational resources for time-constrained analysis.
-A traffic routing algorithm is devised to minimize the inter-satellite communication overhead. {\oursol} adopts a pipeline workflow that completes Earth observation tasks in real-time, facilitates time-sensitive applications and inter-constellation collaborations such as tip-and-cue.
-To evaluate {\oursol}, we implement a hardware-in-the-loop orbital computing testbed.
-Experiments show that our system can complete up to $60\%$ analytics workload than existing Earth observation analytics framework while reducing the communication overhead by up to $72\%$.
+Earth observation analytics have the potential to transform many sectors.
+However, due to limited ground connections, it currently takes hours to days to download and analyze Earth observation data, diminishing the value of data for time-sensitive applications like disaster monitoring or search-and-rescue.
+To enable real-time analytics, we propose {\oursol}, an in-orbit multi-satellite Earth analytics framework. {\oursol} uses a pipelined design to decompose workflows into analytics functions, and orchestrates constellation-wide resources to finish real-time analytics tasks.
+It provides timely insights to Earth sensing applications and enables advanced workflows like in-orbit tip-and-cue.
+Hardware-in-the-loop experiments show that {\oursol} can deliver analytics results in minutes, supports up to $60\%$ more analytics workload than existing frameworks, and reduces inter-satellite communication overhead by up to $45\%$.